vineetk1/interact-keras-model/README.md

 1. Add files (git add fileName1.py fileName2.py ....).
 1. Commit changes (git commit -m 'synopsis of the changes').
 1. Push to the branch (git push origin newBranch).
 1. Go to the repository page on github.
-Click on the "Pull Requests" button in the repo header.
+Click on the "Pull Requests" button in the repo header, and follow directions.
 ## License
 This software is available for free under the terms of the GPL-3.0+ Open Source license.